z-edit/xelib/README.md

 # xelib
 Native node addon which wraps around XEditLib.dll.
-Provides an API for interfacing with Bethesda Plugin files.
-API documentation is available [here](https://z-edit.github.io/#/docs?t=Development%2FAPIs%2Fxelib).
+Provides an API for interfacing with Bethesda Plugin files.  **[API documentation is available here](https://z-edit.github.io/#/docs?t=Development%2FAPIs%2Fxelib)**.

 ## status
 The C++ wrapper and the JavaScript wrapper are both complete.
 Could use some unit tests, but I'm not sure when I'll get around to those.